Designing an iOS and Android app help customers save money.

-I was the lead designer on Family Dollar’s first coupon-focused iOS and Android app.
-My role included facilitating discovery sessions, interaction design, visual design, and even a few customer interviews.
+In 2018, I was the designer on Family Dollar’s first coupon-focused iOS and Android app.
+My role included facilitating discovery sessions, interaction design, visual design, and loads of customer interviews and test.
 Also on the team: an information architect, two engineers, one project manager, one business analyst.
 An IT and marketing team represented Family Dollar.
+While the work was done through an agency, we acted more as a longer-term product organization where we saw to multiple releases and iterations.

-We had a month-long discovery with key stakeholders.
-In this time we defined a vision as well as a list of goals, fears, and ideas for the app.
+We had a month-long discovery with key stakeholders, which I led.
+In this time we co-created a a vision as well as a list of goals, fears, and ideas for the app.
 We then charted each idea by effort and impact to determine the right ones to pursue (our sweet spot was high impact, low effort).
 We used that information to prioritize what to test—this also helped us ensure the best match of customers’ needs and Family Dollar’s ideas.

-We also needed to understand the customer's mindset.
-To do that, we collaborated with Family Dollar to create personas based on previously-established research.
-We also went into stores to speak with customers directly.
+We also needed to understand the customer’s mindset.
+To do that, we modeled some personas based on previously-established research.

 The personas allowed us to identify the types of customers who shop at Family Dollar.
-However, we found nothing else was as valuable or insightful as meeting customers in person.
+However, I found nothing else was as valuable or insightful as meeting customers in person.
+A note here about personas: I don’t rely on them too much past initial stages of the project, as they lose value when you begin to speak with real customers.

-Speaking with customers taught us they relied heavily on Family Dollar's weekly ads.
+Speaking with customers taught me they relied heavily on Family Dollar’s weekly ads to save money.
 They painstakingly cut coupons out to take with them to the store.
 Sometimes they lost coupons or they expired without their knowing.
-Many customers didn't know what an App Store was, saying their grandkids install apps for them.
+Many customers didn’t know what an App Store was, saying their grandkids install apps for them.

 - Help a non-technical, smartphone-novice group of people understand this product